 Off-campus access to certain internal IT resources requires connection to the Virtual Private Network (VPN) service.
 This service is available to UT Austin faculty, students, staff, official visitors, and certain affiliated workers.
 Connect to the VPN to get started working remotely.

 Remote desktop software allows a desktop computer to run in one location, while being accessed from another.
 For example, you can access and interact with your university machine with a personal laptop.
-Search "remote desktop" from your Windows Start menu or from the iOS Finder to open the remote desktop program.
+Search "remote desktop" from your Windows Start menu or from the macOS Finder to open the remote desktop program.

 Remote Desktop Gateway (RDG) has been established to provide Staff, Faculty, and Students secure access to Windows Remote Desktop sessions on campus.
 The RDG allows compatible clients to securely access Windows computers on campus using the Remote Desktop Protocol (RDP).